Constraining Effective Field Theories without Lorentz

 • 12:30 PM 2:30 PM

-Lunch Leonardo Building Cafeteria (ICTP)
+Lunch break Leonardo Building Cafeteria (ICTP)

 Leonardo Building Cafeteria